Last Updated on October 24, 2024 by Admin

 FAQs

-A tender is a document that is used to offer goods or services for sale.
-It is a type of contract that is used in business.
-A tender may be used to purchase goods, to enter into a contract to provide services, or to make an offer for the purchase of a business.
+A tender is a document used to offer goods or services for sale.
+It is a type of contract used in business.
+A tender may be used to purchase goods, enter into a contract to provide services or make an offer to purchase a business.

 RFP stands for Request for Proposal.
 It is a popular way to get services or products from suppliers.
 A company will publish an RFP and ask for proposals from businesses that want to provide the requested service or product.
 The companies that submit proposals will then compete against each other to win the contract.

-Tendering in construction is the process of selecting a contractor to carry out a construction project.
-This can be a large or small project, and the contractor chosen will depend on a number of factors, including budget, timeline, and the type of construction involved.
-The contractor will be required to submit a bid proposal outlining the costs and timeline for completing the project.
+Tendering in construction is selecting a contractor to carry out a construction project.
+This can be a large or small project, and the contractor chosen will depend on several factors, including budget, timeline, and the type of construction involved.
+The contractor must submit a bid proposal outlining the costs and timeline for completing the project.
 Once bids are received, an evaluation process will be undertaken to choose the best contractor.